SparshKhanna0001/Sorting-Data-Visualisor/README.md

 Then Submit it and then it is will check whether it is correct or not, your input Then Select the Type of Algorithm you want to execute and the Visualisation Begins.

 ### Gallery
  FOR VIDEO :- Navigate to Media Files Folder

-## Why?
-Wanted to test would i be able to create an App *Peacefully* using AI (ChatGPT, Bard, Bing).
-So,as to Gain Insights about the future.

 ## EXPERIENCE